g0v/g0ver-box/README.md

 * eslint
 * jest

+## Yarn supported

+We suggest you to use yarn to manage package.

 ## Setup developing environment

-We recommanded you using postgres docker as your database.
+We recommended you using postgres docker as your database.

 ```
 docker run -p 54320:5432 --name g0v-postgres -e POSTGRES_PASSWORD='' -e POSTGRES_DB='g0vhub' -d postgres